microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 PS C:\> Find-WinGetPackage -Id Microsoft.PowerShell
 ```

 Search for Microsoft.PowerShell by package identifier.
-The default behavior spans all configured sources and performs a case insensitive substring match across package identifiers.
+The default behavior spans all configured sources and performs a case-insensitive substring match across package identifiers.

 ### Example 3: Search for Microsoft.PowerShell by exact id